luukasmakila/cri-resource-manager/demo/memtierd/Replicating-the-demo.md

 ## Running the API

-Edit the "path" variables found on the top of the main.py file to point to the correct data files in data/ aswell as zram path.
-When ran with the default workloads /tmp/memtierd directory will be created so unless the workload configurations are changed, those paths won't need editing.
+Edit the "path" variables found on the top of the main.py file to point to the correct data files in data/ aswell as zram and meminfo paths.
+When ran with the default workloads /tmp/memtierd directory will be created to read the output from so unless the workload configurations are changed, those paths won't need editing.

 Install FastAPI:
 ```